serverlessworkflow/specification/use-cases/managing-github-issues/README.md

    - Upon successful review, the workflow triggers a GitHub API call to close the issue.
 A final notification is sent to confirm the closure.

 6. **Error Handling:**
-   - The workflow includes steps to handle errors, such as when an unsupported action is taken or when a developer is incorrectly assigned as a reviewer.
+   - The workflow includes steps to handle errors, such as when an unsupported action is taken, or a developer is incorrectly assigned as a reviewer.

 ### Visualization